Add Users Total To WordPress Dashboard

 • First is the comment section at the top.
 Keeping comments in your source code helps organize code projects and remember what they do when you review them later on.

-• The other minute changes included keeping the same coding style as the WordPress developers by referring to members as Users and doing the same within the table cells CSS class identifiers.
+• The last minute changes included keeping the same coding style as the WordPress developers by referring to members as Users and doing the same within the table cells CSS class identifiers.

 Like I said, pretty small changes to an already good script.